guillp/requests_oauth2client/README.md

 ```

 [DeviceAuthorizationPollingJob](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.device_authorization.DeviceAuthorizationPollingJob)
 will automatically obey the polling period.
-Everytime you call `polling_job()`, it will wait the appropriate number of
+Every time you call `polling_job()`, it will wait the appropriate number of
 seconds as indicated by the AS, and will apply slow-down requests.

 #### As Auth Handler